FxPro SuperTrader Review (Our Opinion)

 As mentioned above, the main aim of SuperTrader is to give investors access to “experienced” Fx traders.
 So who are they?
 On FxPro, these “leaders” are either corporate entities or individuals that act as strategy providers and send their trade signals in real time through SuperTrader.
 It’s important to note that all leaders send their signals from “live” trading accounts, so they all risk their own money as well.
-In addition FxPro mentions the leaders go through a stringent approval process during which the performance of their trading strategy is closely monitored to ensure consistency and adherence to certain FxPro risk management guidelines.
+In addition, FxPro mentions the leaders go through a stringent approval process during which the performance of their trading strategy is closely monitored to ensure consistency and adherence to certain FxPro risk management guidelines.
 Leaders get paid a 5% performance fee for any winning trades they make in the accounts of investors who copy them.
 This is paid to them on a monthly basis.

 Because the service was very new at the time of our initial review and most leaders only had a short history on FxPro it was not really possible to comment on the thoroughness of FxPro’s selection process at the time.
 We mainly mention this because another social trading service we reviewed and who claimed to vet their trade leaders turned out to be very poor.
-I.e. over time many of their top performers ended up using martingale strategies, blowing their accounts and being removed from the platform (which any new investors would obviously be unaware off).
-However, the reward structure of FxPro seems to be fairer to avoid these type of practises, and so far (we’ve now monitored the list of SuperTrader strategies for 2 years) while we’ve seen some systems being removed, the performance seems very genuine.
+I.e. over time many of their top performers ended up using martingale strategies, blowing their accounts and being removed from the platform (which any new investors would obviously be unaware of).
+However, the reward structure of FxPro seems to be fairer to avoid these type of practices, and so far (we’ve now monitored the list of SuperTrader strategies for 2 years) while we’ve seen some systems being removed, the performance seems very genuine.
 Our own results so far have been positive too.

 One of the most positive factors about the leaders on FxPro SuperTrader is not only that they trade with their own money but, that you can also work out how much this is.
 In fact, most leader accounts have balances of $10,000 or more.
 This is pretty unique since other social trading and trade copying networks normally don’t share that information.

-Currently there are over 30 strategies you can review and copy.
-These are split in 2 types, FxPro or Third Party strategies.
+Currently, there are over 30 strategies you can review and copy.
+These are split into 2 types, FxPro or Third Party strategies.
 The difference is pretty obvious, meaning that the SuperTrader strategies listed as FxPro have been developed “in house” by FxPro, while the Third Party strategies are created by Leaders outside of FxPro.
 So far our best results have come from copying some of the third party ones.

 We also mentioned the fact that FxPro actively monitors and manages the strategies, and I’d like to give 2 examples of this:

 - Due to the generally low liquidity experienced during the Christmas and New Year holiday season, most of the SuperTrader strategies get either completely stopped or operate under reduced trading in order to avoid unexpected volatility.
 This is part of FxPro’s standard risk management procedures in order to protect their clients’ funds.
-They begin trading regular again in January ones they deem conditions have returned back to normal.
+They begin trading regularly again in January ones they deem conditions have returned back to normal.

 Selecting the Leaders/Strategies to Copy on FxPro SuperTrader

-From the SuperTrader strategies page you can compare all strategies using key parameters like “average weekly returns”, “maximum drawdown” and “investor rating”.
+From the SuperTrader strategies page, you can compare all strategies using key parameters like “average weekly returns”, “maximum drawdown” and “investor rating”.
 For each strategy you can drill down to get further information, including strategy description, performance graphs of time and historical statistics like average winning/losing trades $, profit factor, net P/L $ and winning %.

 It’s not the most comprehensive list of statistics (e.g. average trade duration, numbers of copiers and FX pairs traded historically would be nice additions).
-However, for most investors the performance graphs and historical statistics available will be more than enough to make informed decisions to pick strategies which match their risk profile.
-In addition all historical trades can be downloaded in Excel, which is very useful if you want to do your own off-line analysis.
+However, for most investors, the performance graphs and historical statistics available will be more than enough to make informed decisions to pick strategies which match their risk profile.
+In addition, all historical trades can be downloaded in Excel, which is very useful if you want to do your own off-line analysis.

 SuperTrader Risk and Money Management features